Skip to Main Content

 CVTC Scholarships

-Each year through CVTC Foundation Inc., the College awards over 300 scholarships are awarded to CVTC students.
+Each year through the CVTC Foundation, Inc., the College awards over 400 scholarships to CVTC students.
 All accepted incoming and currently enrolled students are eligible to apply for CVTC scholarships.
 The priority application period is open in January of each year.
-Students apply for all CVTC Scholarships using the online application system.
+Students apply for all CVTC scholarships using the online application system.

 Private Donor Scholarships